klarkk3nt/smashthestack/level07/README.md

 [Password for level8]
 ```

-(*)If you're wondering why -2147483648 gives us 0 when you run that test program, go back to the walkthrough forlevel 2 and see if you can figure it out
+(*)If you're wondering why -2147483648 gives us 0 when you run that test program, go back to the walkthrough for level 2 and see if you can figure it out